csiro-data-school/git-continued/_episodes/03-branches.md

 - We see branching points and merging points.
 - Main line development is often called `master`.
-- Other than this convention there is nothing special about `master`, it is just a branch.
+- Other than this convention there is nothing special about `master`, it is just a branch (so just a label that points to a commit).
 - Commits form a directed acyclic graph (we have left out the arrows to avoid confusion about the time arrow).

-A group of commits that create a single narrative are called a **branch**.
+A group of commits that create a single narrative are often referred to as a branch, but from git's perspective the branch is really just the label that points to the commit.
 There are different branching strategies, but it is useful to think that a branch tells the story of a feature, e.g. "fast sequence extraction" or "Python interface" or "fixing bug in matrix inversion algorithm".